typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

 ### `allowTypedFunctionExpressions`

-When this option is `true` the rule ignores type annotations on the variable of a function expression.
+When this option is `true`, the rule ignores type annotations on the variable of a function expression.

 <!--tabs-->